-Example: At a cervical cancer screening, the doctor or nurse scrape the surface of the cervix to collect a few cells.
-The cells are placed onto a slide or in a liquid, and sent to a laboratory for examination.
+Example: At a cervical cancer screening, the doctor or nurse to collect a few cells.
+The cells are placed onto a slide or in a liquid, and sent to a laboratory fo examination.
 The laboratory will test in vitro for any abnormal cells.
-If any abnormalities are found, the laboratory informs the doctor, who can discuss the necessary treatment with the patient.
+If any abnormalities are found, the laboratory informs the doctor, who can discuss the necessar treatment with the patient.